 Actually, my doctors were great.
 They were all foreign doctors.
 And it was awesome because American doctors don’t think outside the box.
-So my first doctor for the radiation was from the Middle East, and he was Muslim.
-And he and I had a great conversation and relationship in that way.
-And he was the one that told me, don’t look it up, don’t ask anybody about it. just eat healthily and keep coming to your appointments.
+So my first doctor for the radiation was from the Middle East.
+And he and I had a great conversation and relationship.
+He was the one that told me, don’t look it up, don’t ask anybody about it. just eat healthily and keep coming to your appointments.
 That was a really big change.
-He wasn’t like I was going to die.
-He told me how many months I have or will not be happy with the treatment.
+He never said I was going to die.
+He didn’t tell me how many months I have or whether or not I will be happy with the treatment.
 And so I never looked it up after I got older.
 When I looked it up it was a twelve-month life expectancy.
 I’m glad he didn’t tell me.

 Source of optimism

 I found friends and met new people and other survivors and had time to learn history and learn different things to get my mind busy.
 I went to Bible studies with friends and basically lived a normal life as much as I could.
 My greatest encouragement was God.
 Things that kept me motivated during those times were Psalm 91and Psalm 9.
 So resting in that shelter really kept my mind from going crazy.

 Whenever I got out of surgery, I was on steroids to keep my brain from falling down, I ordered all the food I wanted.
 I was eating Skittles and all kinds of candy because, at that time, I didn’t know anything about sugar and cancer.
 But I’ve learned a lot about anti-cancer stuff like herbs, fruits, vegetables, etc. I make juices with all those things that are anti-cancer, like anti-proliferative things.